aqibrehmanpirzada/job_automation_linkedln/README.md

 To continue improving and maintaining this tool, I rely on the support of users like you.
 If you believe in its mission and want to contribute, you can support me by sharing about this project with your peers and network.

-If you need a post to communicate about it: https://www.linkedin.com/posts/saivigneshgolla_jobsearch-jobapplication-careerdevelopment-activity-7166416367628341249-WE_8

 By doing so, you can empower others in their job hunt, just as you've been empowered..
 Every contribution, big or small, makes a significant impact!

 As an independent developer, I pour my heart and soul into creating tools like this, driven by the genuine desire to make a positive impact.
 Your support, whether through donations or simply spreading the word, means the world to me and helps keep this project alive and thriving.